cclib/cclib.github.io/_sources/data_notes.txt

 (There is some information in the ADF manual [http://www.scm.com/Doc/Doc2005.01/ADF/ADFUsersGuide/page124.html#keyscheme%20SCF here].)

-GAMESS-UK:
+**GAMESS**: Maximum and root-mean-square (RMS) density matrix change: starts from 5.0E-05 by default and changes over the course of a geometry optimisation.
+ROHF calcualtions use SQCDF instead of the standard RMS change.

-According to http://www.cfs.dl.ac.uk/docs/gamess_manual/chap4/node6.html, SCF convergence is determined by convergence of the elements of density matrix.
+**GAMESS-UK**: According to http://www.cfs.dl.ac.uk/docs/gamess_manual/chap4/node6.html, SCF convergence is determined by convergence of the elements of density matrix.
 The default value is 1E-5, but it appears to be 1E-7 for geoopts.

+**Gaussian**:

+* The RMS change in the density matrix elements.
+Default is 1.0E-4 (1.0E-8 for geo opts).
+* The maximum change in the density matrix elements.
+Default is 1.0E-2 (1.0E-6 for geo opts).
+* The change in energy.
+Default is 5.0E-05 (1.0E-06 for geo opts).

+**Jaguar 4.2**

+The Jaguar 4.2 targets depend on whether it is a geometry optimisation or not:
+* For geometry optimisation and hyper/polarisability, the rms change in the density matrix elements is used as a criterion (controlled by the ``dconv`` keyword).
+Default is 5.0E6.
+* The energy convergence criterion (keyword ``econv``) is ignored for geometry optimisation calculations but is used for SCF calculations.
+Default is 5.0E5, except for hyper/polarisability where it is 1.0E6.

+(Note sure how correct this is - but it's taken from the manual)

 scfvalues
 ---------